RanitManik/bash-pro/README.md

 _Here's a quick overview of each Bash script in this repository:_

-1. `script1.sh`: This bash script simplifies the process of adding, committing, and pushing changes to a remote Git repository, streamlining the workflow for users and ensuring proper version control.
+1. `script1`: This bash script simplifies the process of adding, committing, and pushing changes to a remote Git repository, streamlining the workflow for users and ensuring proper version control.

-2. `script2.sh`: will be available soon

-3. `script3.sh`: will be available soon

-4. `script4.sh`: will be available soon

-5. `script5.sh`: will be available soon

-6. `script6.sh`: will be available soon

-7. `script7.sh`: will be available soon

-8. `script8.sh`: will be available soon

-9. `script9.sh`: will be available soon

-10. `script10.sh`: will be available soon

 Feel free to explore each script's functionality and adapt them to suit your specific needs.